-This chapter answers parts from Section A(ii) of the 2017 CICM Primary Syllabus, which invites the exam candidate to "describe the pharmaceutics and formulation of drugs", "including packaging" among other things.
-The examiners attributed a L2 level of importance to this competence, which basically means you can safely ignore it.
+This chapter answers parts from Section A(i) of the 2023 CICM Primary Syllabus , which invites the exam candidate to "describe the pharmaceutics and formulation of drugs", "including packaging" among other things.
+The old 2017 Primary Syllabus attributed a L2 level of importance to this competence, which basically means you could safely ignore it.
 In support of this statement, the author presents the evidence that historically no written paper exam question has ever interrogated this topic.
 As such, the time-poor candidate can safely move on to briefly skim through the enantiomerism chapter, becayse that was the only aspect of pharmaceutics to ever merit an SAQ in the primaries.

 To return to the topic, drug packaging and labelling is an important aspect of pharmaceutics.
 It determines a whole series of qualities:

 To borrow brevity from Kenagy and Stein (2002),

 "Drug names, labels, and packages are not selected and designed in accordance with human factors principles."

 None of these principles seem to matter when you are trying to push the drug through the approval process and to market.
 Only later is it discovered that the poor handwriting of doctors leads nurses to confuse your arthritis drug for an antiepileptic (Hoffman et al, 2003).
 Of course after you have marketed under a certain brand name it is unlikely that you will ever change it.